 The onset of an episode of BPPV is usually sudden following changes in head position.
-Often, ordinary movements such as turning over on one’s side, lying down, looking up or stooping or bending over can cause an episode.
+Often, ordinary movements such as turning over on one’s side, lying down, looking up, stooping or bending over can cause an episode.
 The severity of the disorder can vary greatly from one person to another.
 Factors that may affect the severity include the speed of head movement, the volume of calcium crystals that are moved, and a person’s innate sensitivity to motion.
 For some people, only a slight positional change of the head can cause symptoms.
-In such cases, this extreme sensitivity can cause near constant vertigo.
-In other individuals, the disorder despite a rapid change of head position may only produce mild symptoms.
-In some cases, symptoms may only be caused by very precise, specific movements.
-The duration of symptoms of BPPV may also vary and can potentially persist for days, weeks, or months or become recurrent over many years.
+In such cases, this extreme sensitivity can cause near frequent sensations of tilting or dizziness.
+In other individuals, the disorder may only produce mild symptoms despite a rapid change of head position.
+In some affected individuals, symptoms may only be caused by very precise, specific movements.
+The duration of symptoms of BPPV may also vary and can potentially persist recurrently for days, weeks, or months or become recurrent over many years.

-The type of nystagmus, defined by the direction of the abnormal eye movements, can vary depending upon which of the three semicircular canals of the inner ear is involved.
-The three canals are known as the posterior, horizontal and anterior canals.
-Some researchers subdivide BPPV into posterior BPPV, horizontal BPPV and anterior BPPV based on the specific canal involved.
-Most cases of BPPV involve the posterior canal, which is also referred to as classic
+The type of nystagmus, defined by the direction of the abnormal eye movements, depends upon which of the three semicircular canals of the inner ear is involved.
+The three canals are known as the posterior, horizontal (lateral) and anterior (superior) canals.
+Thus BPPV can be classified as posterior canal BPPV, horizontal canal BPPV or anterior canal BPPV based on the specific canal involved.
+Most cases of BPPV involve the posterior canal which accounts for around 80% of cases.

-In some cases, the exact underlying cause of BPPV is unknown (idiopathic).
+In some patients, the exact underlying cause of BPPV is unknown.
 Researchers believe that most cases of BPPV are caused by abnormalities affecting the inner ear.
 The inner ear contains the cochlea, which converts sound pressure from the outer ear into nerve impulses that are sent to the brain via the auditory canal.
-The inner ear also contains the semicircular canals.
-Fluid moves through these canals enabling the brain to detect movements of the head.
+The inner ear also contains a vestibular apparatus for balance that includes of the semicircular canals.
+Fluid moves through these canals enabling the brain to detect turning movements of the head.

 Two additional structures found in the inner ear are the utricle and saccule (otolith organs).
-The utricle and saccule are fluid-filled sacs or cavities that monitor the various movements of one’s head and detect the head’s position in relation to gravity.
+The utricle and saccule are fluid-filled sacs or cavities that detect acceleration movements of the head including gravity.
 The utricle and saccule contain small calcium carbonate crystals.
-For unknown reasons, in individuals with BPPV these crystals become dislodged and fall into the semicircular canals.
-Within the canals, these crystals may stimulate nerve endings called cupula, resulting in the body being sensitive to certain head position changes that normally would not cause a response.
+For unknown reasons, in individuals with BPPV these crystals may partially erode and small pieces of the crystals fall off and end up in one of the adjoining semicircular canals.
+Within the canals, these crystals may stimulate specialized sensing organ of the inner ear tubes that is called the cupula.
+This results in the body being sensitive to certain head position changes that normally would not cause dizziness.
 Basically, the brain is sent powerful asymmetric nerve signals that resemble the kind of asymmetry associated with spinning.
 This gives a patient the same sensation that would occur with spinning.

 Two specific theories proposed in regard to the underlying cause of BPPV are the canalithiasis and cupulolithiasis theories.
 These proposed mechanisms are not mutually exclusive and there is scientific evidence that both occur, but that canalithiasis is more common than cupulolithiasis.
 Canalithiasis refers to calcium crystals that are freely mobile within the semicircular canals and, whenever the head changes position, these crystals move through the canal.
 As these crystals move, they are believed to drag the fluid within the canals, known as endolymph, behind them.
 As the endolymph moves through the canals, it stimulates the hair cells of the cupula causing vertigo and nystagmus.
 When the head is not moving, the crystals (and therefore the endolymph) do not move as well.
 Consequently, there is no stimulation of the cupula and no associated vertigo or nystagmus.
 It is believed that these crystals eventually dissolve or fall back into the vestibule (the cavity at the entrance to one of the canals).
 Canalithiasis appears to best explain most cases of BPPV.

-Cupulolithiasis refers to crystals that have become stuck (adhered) to the cupula in one of the three semicircular canals, usually the posterior canal.
+Cupulolithiasis refers to crystals that have become stuck or attached to the cupula in one of the three semicircular canals, usually the posterior canal.
 BPPV caused by cupulolithiasis is believed to account for the more persistent cases of BPPV that do not respond as well to positioning treatments.

 Additional factors that may predispose individuals to BPPV include alcoholism, inactivity, age, and certain central nervous system disorders.
-In many cases, no such precipitating cause can be identified (idiopathic).
+In many cases, no such precipitating cause can be identified.